Hammad-Akbar/poligram/README.md

 ```$ npm install```

 **Note: This command MUST be ran from the folder that contains package.json!
-You will get an error if you are in a different folder**
+You will get an error if you are in a different folder!**

 ## Compile Javascript using Webpack